muyJason/Omora/README.md

   is synchronized across all tabs and windows.
 - The sidebar defaults to roughly 300px wide, shrinks page content to accommodate its width, and stays hidden on restricted pages.
+- Scaffold for sidebar buttons.
+Buttons show their icon and label when the sidebar exceeds 100px and collapse to icons only when narrower.
+  New buttons can be added at runtime via `window.omoraAddButton`.